alvarowolfx/smart-home-mqtt/README.md

 End goal of this project is to have a generic bridge between MQTT devices and Smart Home SDK, first just for Google Assistant, but also for Alexa.

-This is a Work in Progress.
+This is a Work in Progress and you can follow this project playlist on [Youtube](https://www.youtube.com/playlist?list=PL23PkLc4oXEh5a-RxHC3MDayIoTFVfP17)

 ## Running a MQTT Broker with Authentication